mufasa1611/cody/README.md

 ## Credits

-- to use flexbox I applied the info from the Love running project as part of the Code Institut Full Stack Developer Program.
+- to use flexbox I applied the info from the Love running project as part of the Code Institut Full Stack Software Developer Program.
 - a big help about flexbox and lots of other topics was the [youtube channel of Kevin Powell](https://www.youtube.com/@KevinPowell)

-Am I Responsive" was used to display how the site looks on different screen sizes.
+- I used the code for the transitions with my buttons from [W3Schools.com](https://www.w3schools.com/css/css3_transitions.asp)
+- I used the tutorial from [W3Schools.com](https://www.w3schools.com/cssref/sel_nth-child.php) for my nth address indent.

 ## Acknowledgements